giahuylhoang/VietAI_LLM/README.md

 ## Results

-Here is the table from the provided images formatted in Markdown:

 ### Chunk Size: 1024

 |    **reranker & metrics**         | embed-english-v2.0 | text-embedding-ada-002 | embedding-001 | text-embedding-3-small | voyage-2 | embed-english-v3.0 |